DurgeshTamhane/DurgeshTamhane.github.io/_pages/about.md

 author_profile: true
 ---

 I design and develop tools and methods for material characterization and nondestructive evaluation that integrate physics, electronics, electrochemistry, and data-driven approaches.
-My research focuses on developing simple, reliable, and scalable sensing systems that contribute towards both fundamental understanding and practical applications.
+My research focuses on building simple, reliable, and scalable sensing systems that contribute to both fundamental understanding and practical applications.

 Explore more in my [Publications](/publications/), [Projects](/projects/), and [Patents](/patents/).